klfoulk16/flask-sqlalchemy-bind/README.md

 pip install flask-sqlalchemy-bind
 ```

+## Setting up You Flask App
-## A Simple Flask App
+### A Simple Flask App

-A simple Flask app steup using Flask-SQLAlchemy-Bind:
+A simple Flask app setup using Flask-SQLAlchemy-Bind:
 ```python
     from flask import Flask
     from flask_sqlalchemy_bind import SQLAlchemy